Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: EXPERIMENTS

-Second, the average in-domain performance remains nearly unchanged between PVR and PVR+AFA, with a slight increase from $63.1$\% to $66.4$\% in the latter approach.
-The minor boost observed with AFA in in-domain scenarios, especially when compared to its substantial improvements in perturbed scenes, suggests that AFA does not learn a new latent space for the PVR, more suited to the task.
+Second, the average in-domain performance remains nearly unchanged between PVR and PVR+AFA, with a slight increase from $63.1$\% to $66.4$\% for the latter approach.
+The minor boost observed with AFA in in-domain scenarios, especially when compared to its substantial improvements in perturbed scenes, suggests that AFA does not learn a new latent space for the PVR more suited to the task.
 Instead, it appears to refine the use of the existing latent space by learning to leverage relevant information while discarding elements that are irrelevant to the policy.
-This distinction underscores AFA’s role as a mechanism for better utilisation of pre-trained features rather than redefining or adapting the underlying feature space.
-Furthermore, PVR+SS seems to lead to a slight boost in ID performance, compared to both PVR and PVR+AFA, but this performance is not retained in the OOD evaluation, where in all but three encoder choices (\ie VIP, DenseCL and R3M) PVR+SS demonstrated notably degraded performance even to the raw PVR-trained policies.
+This distinction underscores AFA's role as a mechanism for better utilisation of pre-trained features rather than redefining or adapting the underlying feature space.
+Furthermore, PVR+SS seems to lead to a slight boost in ID performance, compared to both PVR and PVR+AFA, but this performance is not retained in the OOD evaluation, where in all but three encoder choices (\ie VIP, DenseCL, and R3M) PVR+SS demonstrated notably degraded performance even to the raw PVR-trained policies.
 Finally, PVR+TL seems to perform poorly both in the ID and OOD cases.
+We primarily attribute this to the fact that TL deploys global average pooling, which removes spatial information from the tokens.
+TL was developed as a video classification module, thus being more fit for answering the question: \textit{``Is X in the scene?''}, rather than: \textit{``Where is X in the scene?''}, which is more important in visuomotor policy learning.
+It is also noteworthy that the original TL (and its adoption by RT-1) jointly trained the spatial attention mechanism with the image encoder, allowing the latter to adapt to the attention mechanism.
+In contrast, in the context of PVR-based policies, this flexibility is inherently restricted, limiting the compatibility of the PVR and TL modules.

-Overall, we argue that the reduced performance of PVR+SS and PVR+TL in OOD scenes is not surprising.
-TokenLearner operates on feature level, ignoring the information structure that is encoded per attention head.
-Its convolution-based spatial gating tends to learn rigid, location-dependent patterns, making it sensitive to changes in spatial arrangement, while it also lacks a content-based mechanism to adaptively focus on the most relevant information.
+Regarding the case of OOD scenes, we argue that the reduced performance of PVR+TL is also a consequence of how it derives attention.
+TL computes spatial attention weights strictly as a function of the input feature map, relying heavily on the in-domain statistics it was trained on.
+Unlike AFA, which uses a stable learned query to look for specific content, TL depends entirely on the current input's properties.
+Consequently, when scene statistics shift radically in OOD scenarios, these input-dependent weights become unstable and unpredictable.
 Additionally, Spatial Softmax does not try to favour specific visual cues, but rather compresses the image information.
 As a result, redundant cues that are unrelated to the task remain.
-On the other hand, AFA learns to linearly transform the tokens and then combines them with unique weights per token head.